citrineos/citrineos.github.io/docs/architecture.md

 ---
-layout: default
+layout: doc
-title: Framework
+title: Architecture
 ---

-# Framework
+# Architecture

 Citrine is an OCPP 2.0.1 Charging Station Management System (CSMS) designed to be adaptable to various infrastructures and easily extensible via modular design.
 It uses the [fastify](https://github.com/fastify/fastify) web framework.